“We are all stars in this galaxy. All of us. No one's greater than the other.”

 What does it mean to be “neuroaffirming”?

-Whether you’re autistic or experience attention differences/hyperactivity, anxiety, depression, or any other form of neurodivergence, I believe that your brain can do wonderful things.
+Whether you’re autistic or experience attention differences/hyperactivity, anxiety, OCD, or any other form of neurodivergence, I believe that your brain can do wonderful things.
 I’d like to work with you to help figure out what those things are.

 a photo of the Memorial Bridge, Springfield MA.
 The sky is hazy blue and cloudless and the bridge is reflected in the Connecticut River.